 What is the policy to assess good governance practices of the investee companies?

-Asset

-allocation

-describes the

-share of
+Asset allocation describes the share of specific assets.

-investment in

-specific

 The financial product's strategic asset allocation is defined by its risk-return profile and implemented through the active investment in variable proportions.